RoboGeek123/RoboGeek123.github.io/_posts/2019-06-07-Converge Detroit & 313 CTF Recap.md

 “*X marks the spot” *boils down to X being the ascii to octal for 130.
 AKA the 130th QR code is the one!

+**Note**: I was informed later by the organizer that all QR codes are base64 of strings, 999 are inspirobot quotes once decoded.
+Only one of them is the flag.

+Flag=**YouCallThisArcheology?**

+So there are two ways to solve

+1.  one loop to go through the picture and cut up the picture into individual QR codes
+1.  read the QR code and decode the base64

+As I said, we got lucky on this one by getting the hint *“X Marks the spot”*

 ### 3. Who Knows?
 (7 Points)
 ![](https://cdn-images-1.medium.com/max/540/1*mOsAlEnJC6Atc_MCEzaYGQ.jpeg)